Install Docker Desktop on Windows

 Start Docker Desktop

-When the initialization is complete, Docker Desktop launches the onboarding tutorial.
-The tutorial includes a simple exercise to build an example Docker image, run it as a container, push and save the image to Docker Hub.
+When the initialization is complete, Docker Desktop launches the Quick Start Guide.
+This tutorial includes a simple exercise to build an example Docker image, run it as a container, push and save the image to Docker Hub.

 Congratulations!
 You are now successfully running Docker Desktop on Windows.